🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graph shows the number of Internet connections in five countries between 2001and 2002 and the table shows the rate of growth during the same period.Summarise the information by selecting and reporting the main features and make comparisons where relevant.
+The graph shows the annual income of languages-related jobs in US dollars in five cities.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

-The chart below shows the number of films produced five countries in three years.
+the chart below shows the number of films produced five countries in three years

 See All